 - Once the oven has cooled, you'll just need to swipe a damp cloth over the ashes to remove them from the oven.

-This is a general overview of how most self-cleaning ovens work, but the process may vary a bit from one brand or model to another.
+This is a general overview of how most self-cleaning ovens work, but the process may vary a bit from one brand, such as a Kenmore self-cleaning oven, to another.
 Be sure to follow the self-cleaning oven instructions provided by the manufacturer for your specific oven.

 How Does a Steam Cleaning Oven Work?